PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "My boss?
 No offense, but I try not to work for people who will get me killed."

 "Ah, so little faith Rattick.
 I tell you what."
-Boltac pulled a full coin purse from my belt.
+Boltac pulled a full coin purse from his belt.
 "This is for you.
 And three times this much when we get back to Robrecht with the girl."

 "Even with my help, you don't stand a chance," said Rattick.